aMartin6/HW-Outlines/HW2.md

 # HW 2
 ## Due Thursday, Feb 1 @ 1pm
-Normally you would have a pre-lab due at this time, but the focus of the Turtle lab is coding because we are working our way through Python basics.
+Normally you would have a pre-lab due at this time, but the focus of the Turtle lab is coding, so this homework involves working our way through Python basics.
 This is also a great opportunity to approach GitHub another way.

 __Bring your laptop to lab tomorrow, if you'd like help to install Anaconda and GitHub Desktop__